-- Dividend Payout = Dividends/ Net Income - Measures the percentage of earnings that the company pays in dividends - If the net income is negative, the payout ratio cannot be computed. - Dividend Yield = Dividends per share/ Stock price - Measures the return that an investor can make from dividends alone - Becomes part of the expected return on the investment.
+- □ Dividend Payout = Dividends/ Net Income - Measures the percentage of earnings that the company pays in dividends - If the net income is negative, the payout ratio cannot be computed. - Dividend Yield = Dividends per share/ Stock price - Measures the return that an investor can make from dividends alone - Becomes part of the expected return on the investment. - Both measures, though, focus on just dividends, even as companies increasingly turn to buybacks.
+An expanded version would replace dividends with cash returned = dividends + buybacks.